YttriLab/B-SOID/docs/python3_tutorial.md

 * OUTPUT_PATH = '/Users/ahsu/Desktop/'
     * Change to desired output path that the program will be saving results to.
 * MODEL_NAME = 'c57bl6_n2_120min'
-    * If you have multiple different experimental conditions and/or would like to play with the machine learning parameters, you can name the machine learning model.
+    * Name the machine learning model.
-* FINALMODEL_NAME = 'bsoid_c57bl6_n2_120min_20200413_1941.sav'
-    * Once you're comfortable with your model, you can set the final model designation.
-    * This is calling the name of the model you'll be using for any future predictions.
 * VID_NAME = '/Users/ahsu/B-SOID/datasets/041919/2019-04-19_09-34-36cut0_30min.mp4'
     * If you want to visualize the output to understand what each group means, pick a video.
 * ID = 0